danny6869/midi-ble-footswitch/README/howto-solder-button-circuit.md

   4. Solder a length of wire to the other leg of the resistor.
   5. Snip the remaining leg of the LED to a length of a few millimeters
   6. Solder a length of wire to the LED leg
-  7. Cut two lengths of heat-shrink tubing ... enough to cover from the base of the LED to 3-4mm past the exposed soldered wire.  (including over the resistor)
+  7. Apply two lengths of heat-shrink tubing ... enough to cover from the base of the LED to 3-4mm past the exposed soldered wire.  (including over the resistor)
-  8. Do the same for the second LED in the pair.
+  8. Repeat the above steps for the second LED in the pair.

 ### Solder the tactile switch

   1. Solder a piece of wire to pin 4 of the tactile switch
   2. Solder a piece of wire to pin 3 of the tactile switch
+  3. Apply two lengths of heat-shrink tubing ... enough to cover the soldered posts to 3-4mm past the exposed soldered wire.
-  8. Do the same for the second tactile switch in the pair.
+  4. Repeat the above steps for the second tactile switch in the pair.

 ### Connect wires to the 5-pin (male) connector